 In 1948, Jeanne Kerbs funded the construction of a new hospital for St. Albans, the Kerbs Memorial Hospital, in gratitude for the life saving care her son had received following an accidental gunshot at Killkare.
 However, rather than serving as a replacement/upgrade to the St. Albans Hospital, Kerbs became a competitor less than a mile up the street from the St. Albans Hospital.
 The two hospitals finally merged in 1978 to form Northwestern Medical Center.
 In 1996, the consolidation of services onto the Kerbs site was completed.
 With that, the St. Albans Hospital building was sold to the local high school for $1 plus the cost of the land for use in their expansion project.

 The hospital building atop Fairfield Street has undergone a number of expansions and renovations in the past 25 years to keep pace with changing community needs and advances in medical technology.
 We have also seen the creation of a healthcare campus surrounding the hospital with the relocation of many physician practices and community services.
-At the same time, NMC has reached out beyond our campus and into the community, with employed physician offices, the Walk-In Clinic in Georgia, and satellite physical therapy offices.
+At the same time, NMC has reached out beyond our campus and into the community, with employed physician offices, the Northwestern Urgent Care in Georgia as well as in St. Albans, and satellite physical therapy offices.

 Meanwhile, NMC has grown in size and scope – while maintaining our “small” feel.
 Our medical staff now features more than 75 physicians spanning 21 medical specialties.
 Our high-tech surgical suite and homelike Family Birth Center are jewels within our facility.
 In 2010, NMC launched the Meditech System – an enterprise-wide computer system and electronic medical record, representing a significant technological advancement for the hospital.
 Through careful strategic planning and continued community involvement and support, NMC continues to invest in the staff, physicians, equipment, information systems, and facilities necessary to provide exceptional care for our community.